Blaze hits DOT’s Willets Pt. facility

 “You could almost look right through the building — the contents wasn’t burning,” he said.
 “It was all in that roofing area, which due to the heavy wood, created a very spectacular-looking fire.”

-Ferrante said the cause of the fire is still under investigation, and that FDNY personnel would be monitoring the site throughout the day to make sure no hot spots arise.
-Ferrante said the department expects to determine the cause sometime Tuesday.
+Ferrante said the cause of the fire is still under investigation, and that FDNY personnel would be monitoring the site throughout the day Tuesday to make sure no hot spots arise.

 Commented